-- Click the Start button, type Windows Easy Transfer into the Start Search box, and then click Windows Easy Transfer. - 2.
+- 1. Tap the Start button, type Windows Easy Transfer into the Start Search box, and then tap Windows Easy Transfer. - 2.
 Follow the onscreen instructions in the Windows Easy Transfer wizard to transfer your files to your new computer.

 NOTE: Some features might not be available on systems that are shipped without a version of Microsoft Windows.